Healthy Body Composition Not Weight Loss

 Another cycle that most of us need to break is sleep deprivation.
 Besides keeping you from your ideal body composition, lack of sleep can lead to increased risk of heart disease, stroke, cancer, hypertension, obesity, diabetes, memory loss, osteoporosis, and shorter life span.

 If you can only focus one thing to get healthier, it should be to average 8-9 hours of sleep per night.
 Adequate sleep will balance your appetite; regulate levels of hormones ghrelin and leptin, which control feelings of hunger and fullness.

 “You are what you eat” has never been more important.
 When we live on foods that don’t agree with us, irritation can develop.
-This doesn’t mean we have to be perfect at all; just mindful of what makes us feel good!
-Irritation (infections, smoking, gum disease, etc.) triggers an immune response, or inflammation.
+This doesn’t mean we have to be perfect at all; just mindful to learn makes us feel good!
+Irritation (infections, smoking, gum disease, etc.) triggers an immune response or inflammation.
 Inflammation causes our aches, pains, dis-ease, cardiovascular disease, stroke, hay fever, arthritis, diabetes, -itis, depression, and cancer, and is therefore directly related to what we eat.

 Focus on the good stuff

 - Vegetables, fruits, foods high in vitamins, minerals, fiber, omega-3 fats, and phytonutrients (plant nutrients)